Why effective ROI messaging is critical for driving sales and adoption

-For example, let's look at Gartner's forecast around the spending on data centre systems.
-There was a 10.3% decrease in spending on data centres in 2020, due to limited cash flow amid COVID-19 challenges.
+For example, let's look at Gartner's forecast around the spending on data center systems.
+There was a 10.3% decrease in spending on data centers in 2020, due to limited cash flow amid COVID-19 challenges.

-However, digging deeper, this investment is projected to have the second-highest level of growth (5.2%) in 2021 as hyperscalers expedite global data centre build-outs and organisations begin data centre expansion plans.
+However, digging deeper, this investment is projected to have the second-highest level of growth (5.2%) in 2021 as hyperscalers expedite global data center build-outs and organisations begin data center expansion plans.

 While the CFO and finance team may not be a typical audience, they are often the ones that an IT or InfoSec buyer needs to convince for additional budget.
 It's also the CFO (or members of the CFO's team) who will ask the most ROI-focused questions around contract commitments, value, cost-savings, payback periods, etc.

 With this in mind, it's crucial to involve the CFO to ensure all elements of the ROI guarantee are being considered because there is a limit to its validity if the appropriate audiences cannot provide their insights.

 No matter how dazzling an ROI message may be, it will fall on deaf ears if it can't capture the budget owner's attention.

 If the CFO can't be reached, then (in addition to the budget owner), the procurement or finance teams should be pulled into these discussions.
 These are the folks dealing with the budgets, purchasing decisions, and day-to-day needs of the business and will have the most insight into what their organisations can afford while heeding employees' needs.